Correcting non-independent and non-identically distributed errors with surface codes: Non-identically distributed errors

-Summarizing this Section, we considered two types of non-uniformity in qubit noise: variation in Pauli noise and variation in total qubit noise.
+Summarizing this Section, we considered two types of non-uniformity in qubit noise: variation in relative Pauli error rates and variation in total error rates of qubits.
 We have shown that the former can be countered by applying noise-aware Clifford deformations to the code stabilizers, and the latter can be corrected more efficiently by making the decoder noise-aware.
 The advantage of tailoring the code stabilizers become more apparent as we introduce stronger variations in Pauli noise~(increase $\sigma_{\textrm{P}}$), while using the noise-aware decoder becomes more advantageous as we introduce stronger variations in total noise~(increase $\sigma_{\textrm{tot}}$).
-Importantly, the modifications to the code stabilizers and the decoder input weights are independent and can hence be implemented simultaneously.
+Importantly, the modifications to the code stabilizers and the decoder input weights are independent and can hence be implemented simultaneously to correct arbitrary non-identically distributed noise.
 Further steps can be made along the same lines of research.
-As such, local Clifford deformations can in principle be combined with belief propagation or belief matching~\cite{higgott2022fragile}.
-Such decoding strategies might lead to an improved accuracy, but are likely to be much more computationally demanding than the fast matching decoder used in our simulations.
-Hence, we leave the question of designing alternative decoding algorithms outside of the scope of this paper.
+As such, the residual correlations that take place between the dual and primal sub-lattices due to low-rate Pauli errors can be partially taken into account by an advanced version of the MWPM decoder~\cite{6874997}.
+Furthermore, local Clifford deformations can in principle be combined with belief propagation or belief matching~\cite{higgott2022fragile}, which might lead to an improved accuracy, but are likely to be much more computationally demanding than the fast matching decoder used in our simulations.
+We leave the question of designing alternative decoding algorithms outside of the scope of this paper.
+Finally, we note that here we have focused on investigating the properties of the surface code on a non-rotated lattice, as in Fig.~\ref{fig:1}.
+The sub-threshold scaling can be further improved by applying analogous local Clifford deformations on the surface code with rotated geometry.
+In particular, it has been shown that the number of physical qubits required to achieved a given logical error rate is reduced by half when the rotated code configuration is used~\cite{PhysRevA.76.012305}.